cybercongress/cyb-snap/README.md

 Open localhost:8084 and press connect.
 Metamask will ask you to add snap and provide needed to snap permissions.

-Note to devs: mm-snap serve will update your front-side but to update snap's bundle code and you need to build bundle after changes, remove plugin and permissions from metamask and install them again pressing connect.
+Note to devs: mm-snap serve will update your front-side but to update snap's bundle code, and you need to build bundle after changes, remove plugin and permissions from metamask and install them again pressing connect.

 ### Status
-For developers and hightly motivated users from metamask/cyber/cosmos community.
+For developers and highly motivated users from metamask/cyber/cosmos community.

 - All end-user msgs support
 - Build/sign txs
 - Node API/LCD calls
-- State managment for multiple chain support
+- State management for multiple chain support
-- Basic frontend as playground
+- Basic frontend as a playground

 ### Implemented messages
 #### Link